European shares hit 1-week low as commodities stocks slump

 LONDON, Feb 24 European equities fell for a second straight session to a one-week low on Wednesday, with commodities-related shares coming under further selling pressure as prices of copper and crude oil slipped.

-The pan-European FTSEurofirst 300 index was down 2.2 percent at its lowest level in around a week, extending losses from a 1.3 percent slide in the previous session.
+The FTSEurofirst 300 index of top European shares was down 1.7 percent at 1,266.13 points by 0930 GMT after falling to 1,265.20, the lowest level in a week.
+The benchmark index closed 1.3 percent weaker in the previous session.

-Commodities-focused stocks bore the brunt of the sell-off, with the STOXX Europe 600 Basic Resources index dropping 4.9 percent after copper prices fell on persistent concerns about slowing demand in top consumer China.
+Commodities-focussed stocks bore the brunt of the sell-off, with the STOXX Europe 600 Basic Resources index dropping 4.5 percent, the top sectoral decliner, after prices of copper fell as concerns about the demand in top consumer China resurfaced.

-The European oil and gas index also slipped 2.8 percent, tracking a decline in oil prices that were hit after top exporter Saudi Arabia ruled out production cuts and industry data showed a further build in U.S. crude stockpiles.
+The European oil and gas index also fell 2.5 percent, tracking a decline in crude oil prices which were hit after top exporter Saudi Arabia ruled out production cuts and industry data showed a further build in U.S. crude stockpiles.

-Shares in miners such as Anglo American, Glencore , BHP Billiton, and oil majors BP and Royal Dutch Shell all fell sharply.
+Shares in Anglo American, Glencore, BHP Billiton, BP and Royal Dutch Shell were down 2.4 to 7.0 percent.

 "The upside potential for commodity prices and commodity-related stocks is limited as there is still a lot of excess supply of commodities.
-It's not a good time to increase your exposure to the sector," said Commerzbank economist Peter Dixon.
+It's not a good time to increase your exposure to the sector," said Peter Dixon, economist at Commerzbank.

-Standard Chartered also fell 4.1 percent, extending the previous session's 6.7 percent drop after it reported a slump in profit, as Bank of America Merrill Lynch, Deutsche Bank and Nomura cut their target prices on it.
+Standard Chartered fell 6.4 percent, extending the previous session's 6.7 percent drop following an 84 percent slump in its annual profit, as Bank of America ML, Deutsche Bank and Nomura cut their target prices for the stock.

+Investors kept a close eye on the earnings season in Europe, which is gathering pace.
+According to Thomson Reuters StarMine data, 58 percent companies in the STOXX Europe 600 index have announced results so far, of which 5 percent have met or beaten analyst forecasts.

-However, shares in Wolters Kluwer rose 6.4 percent, the top gainer in the FTSEurofirst 300 index, after the Dutch business information and publishing company reported slightly better-than-expected results as growth in North America and Asia Pacific offset weakness in Europe.
+Shares in Wolters Kluwer rose 5.2 percent, the top gainer in the FTSEurofirst 300 index, after the Dutch business information and publishing company reported slightly better-than-expected results as growth in North America and Asia Pacific offset weakness in Europe.

-According to Thomson Reuters StarMine data, 55 percent of the companies on the European STOXX 600 index have met or beaten analyst forecasts with their fourth quarter results so far, while 45 percent have missed market forecasts.
+PSA Peugeot Citroen rose 3.9 percent as the company said it would consider paying a dividend for 2016 after reaching its medium-term targets ahead of schedule, helped by cost cuts, price increases and a recovery in European demand.

 * Indexes end: Dow -0.11 pct, S&P -0.15 pct, Nasdaq +0.09 pct (Updates to close)